jfine66/order-summary-challenge/README.md

 # A project from Frontend Mentor.
-A basci order-summary-challenge.
+A basic order-summary-challenge.
 Wrote with pure HTML and CSS.